-Within the grounds are the ruins of St Mary’s Abbey , originally founded in 1042 by the Viking King Sitric, who also founded the...
+Within the Howth Castle grounds are the ruins of St Mary’s Abbey, originally founded in 1042 by the Viking King Sitric, who also founded...

-Most of the town backs onto the extensive grounds of Howth Castle, built in 1564 but much changed over the years, most recently in 1910...
+Most of Howth backs onto the extensive grounds of Howth Castle, built in 1564 but much changed over the years, most recently in 1910...

-The Castle Gardens are worth visiting, however, as they’re noted for their rhododendrons (which bloom in May and June), for their...
+The castle gardens are worth a visit; they’re noted for their rhododendrons (which bloom in May and June), for their azaleas and for the...

-One of the best in Dublin, this is the place to come not only for fresh fish (obviously) but also for organic meat, veg and homemade...
+One of the best in greater Dublin, this is the place to come not only for fresh fish (obviously) but also for organic meat and veg, and...